lu7did/PixiePi/README.md

 ham radio or similar experimental purposes.
 No fit for any purpose is claimed nor guaranteed, use it at your own risk.
 The elements used are very common and safe, the skills required very basic and limited, but again, use it at your own risk.
+Despite being a software enginering professional with access to technology, infrastructure and computing facilities of different sorts
+ I declare this project has been performed on my own time and equipment.

-# Fair and educated warning
+## Fair and educated warning

 Raspberry Pi is a marvel.